Teacher Education in the Disciplines

 Early Field Experiences Requirements

-Students complete early field experiences prior to clinical student teaching.
+Students complete early field experiences prior to clinical teaching.
 These experiences are designed to introduce students to diverse classroom settings and provide opportunities to generalize course content in an applied setting.
 Please refer to course descriptions for the number of field hours required for specific courses.
 The Office of Clinical Practices works with faculty to place students in approved districts; faculty will provide information about required assignments related to field experiences.

-Clinical Student Teaching Requirements
+Clinical Teaching Requirements

 1. A minimum 2.75 overall grade point average;